ece106/tomatocan/README.md

 Stage 3.
 Interview over Google Hangouts: After at least 3 tests have been pushed to the repo, you will be contacted to schedule an interview with Dr. Lisa Schaefer

-Criteria for :
+Criteria for candidate selection:

-1. Quality of responses to quiz questions
+- 1. Quality of responses to quiz questions
-2. Quality & coverage of tests written for Stage 2
+- 2. Quality & coverage of tests written for Stage 2
-3. Self motivated / ability to meet deadlines without being reminded
+- 3. Self motivated / ability to meet deadlines without being reminded
-4. Judgment skills / ability to figure out useful solutions related to the tutorial on your own
+- 4. Judgment skills / ability to figure out useful solutions related to the tutorial on your own
-5. Interview demeanor/interest in project
+- 5. Interview demeanor/interest in project
-6. Women will be given higher priority
+- 6. Women will be given higher priority

 The Mentoring Program:

 The CrowdPublish.TV Ruby Mentoring Program is meant for people who have already gone through beginner Ruby learning materials, such as the Michael Hartl RailsTutorial.
 It is the 'next step' for gaining experience in working on a live app with a small team and a mentor.

 After candidates have been selected, we will start meeting online once a week for 1.5 to 2 hours to discuss the previous week's action items that were accomplished throughout the week.
 Candidates will have the opportunity for occasional one-on-one mentoring throughout the week also.